Promoting Work–Life Balance

 Work–Life Balance Management

 Mizuho is committed to creating an engaging work environment which will encourage long–term retention and contribution.
-To that end, as laid out in the Diversity and Inclusion Statement (PDF/35KB), where appropriate Mizuho will provide flexible work arrangements to accommodate significant changes in an employee's personal circumstances (such as the birth of a child), allowing them to choose the most effective option at the time to achieve a good work-life balance.
+To that end, as laid out in the Diversity and Inclusion Statement (PDF/35KB), we have introduced a number of initiatives to enhance work–life balance.
+The goals of these initiatives include having 100% of eligible male employees take childcare leave, reducing resignations due to aging family care obligations, and enabling employees to work remotely.
+Where appropriate Mizuho will provide flexible work arrangements to accommodate significant changes in an employee's personal circumstances (such as the birth of a child), allowing them to choose the most effective option at the time to achieve a good work–life balance.

 Flexible and Diverse Working Arrangements

 In order to help employees work more effectively and productively, Mizuho offers the option of flexible working hours, such as flextime and staggered working hours, to suit the needs of each workplace.
 We also provide systems that support a good work–life balance for employees facing time limitations due to childcare and aging family care, above and beyond legal requirements.

 In order to maintain a healthy work environment, not only is Mizuho taking a strong stance against overwork, but we also ask each office or branch, and each employee to set work efficiency goals, and to make proactive efforts to reduce their overtime work through increases in productivity.

 Other initiatives aimed at reducing overtime work include designated days where all employees are encouraged to leave the office on time ("Refresh Summer", "Refresh Winter", "Family Day"), and the automatic extinguishing of all lights at Head Office at a set time in the evening.

 Please see the CSR Data (Promoting Work–Life Balance) for information on the average overtime worked per month.